GSA/datagov-website/www.data.gov/apps.md

 State of the Coast offers quick facts and more detailed statistics through interactive indicator visualizations that provide highlights of what we know about coastal communities, coastal ecosystems, and the coastal economy, and about how climate change might impact the coast.
 The site also offers case studies and management success stories that highlight often complex connections across four themes: coastal communities, coastal ecosystems, coastal economies, and climate.
 Application:
 Explore NOAA’s State of the Coast site to gain a deeper appreciation of the connections among healthy coastal ecosystems, a robust U.S. economy, a safe population, and a sustainable quality of life for coastal residents… and the consequent need to better understand, manage, and protect our nation’s coastal resources.

+## Surging Seas

-* [Surging Seas](#tools-t11 "Surging Seas"): Provides local regions and policy makers with the tailored local information they need to understand and respond to the risks of sea level rise and coastal flooding.
+Provides local regions and policy makers with the tailored local information they need to understand and respond to the risks of sea level rise and coastal flooding.

 Sponsors:
 Climate Central